 Also contributing new comics pages to NEW FUN were cartoonists Vin Sullivan, Whitney Ellsworth and Sheldon Mayer.
 Sullivan and Ellsworth became associate editors under Wheeler-Nicholson in 1936, and Mayer was later an editor for the company too.
 Also in the issue was artist Raymond Perry, later a DC production staffer.
 And in issue 6, cover-dated October, 1936, two one-page strips appeared by Jerry (Jerome) Siegel and Joe Shuster titled “Dr. Occult” and “Henri Duval,” predating the arrival of their best-known creation, Superman by over two years.

 In late 1936, Major Wheeler-Nicholson was looking to add a third title to his roster.
 Though a successful writer, the Major was not a good businessman and publisher, and he was out of money.
-He approached Harry Donenfeld, who agreed to lend him the cash to launch DETECTIVE COMICS, the first comic with a single theme, but only under a new company co-owned by Donenfeld’s business partner, Jack Liebowitz (more on him soon).
+He approached Harry Donenfeld, who agreed to lend him the cash to launch DETECTIVE COMICS, the first comic with a single theme, but only under a new company, Detective Comics Inc., co-owned by Donenfeld’s business partner, Jack Liebowitz (more on him soon).
 The first issue cover-dated March, 1937, above, had a cover by associate editor Vin (Vincent) Sullivan.

 The building is 16 stories and was completed in 1914, designed by Warren & Wetmore and Robert T. Lyons.
 It stands on the northwest corner of 29th Street, and you can see the entrance to the upper floors on the right above.